 Here’s what you can deduct

-From home office repairs to health insurance, there’s a wide range of deductions available to freelancers.
-To learn about which deductions you may qualify for, and how to report each one, read our article Small Business Tax Deductions and How to Claim Them.
+From home office repairs to health insurance, there’s a wide range of deductions available to independent contractors.
+To learn about which deductions you may qualify for and how to report each one, read our article Small Business Tax Deductions and How to Claim Them.

 Doing it yourself